Holy Sheet: handmade paper from Nepal

-In modernising a traditional industry, Milan and Mahesh have recognised the need to empower their workforce and so staff are paid over the statutory minimum wage and receive additional health benefits and food supplies.
-They also receive support to to send their children to school, and exercise decision-making power by electing annual executive, managerial and financial committees.
+In modernising a traditional industry, Milan and Mahesh have recognised the need to empower their workforce, and so staff are paid over the statutory minimum wage and receive additional health benefits and food supplies.
+They also receive support to send their children to school, and exercise decision-making power by electing annual executive, managerial and financial committees.

 The success of businesses like this remain integral to rebuilding the Nepalese economy after the devastating earthquake in 2015.